-In effect this would permit a landowner to kill by any method or inflict any form of cruelty on any number of flying foxes without any actual justification, because it would not be necessary to demonstrate a real risk to themselves or their stock, they merely have to reasonably believe that their action will reduce the risk to another resident or stock in their local government area.
+The amendment would permit a landowner to kill by any method or inflict any form of cruelty on any number of flying foxes without any actual justification, because it would not be necessary to demonstrate a real risk to themselves or their stock, they merely have to "reasonably believe" that their action will reduce the risk to another resident or stock in their local government area.

-The supposed purpose of this act is to reduce the health risks posed by flying foxes.
-This is based on false assertions and demonstrates the poor research and low level of scientific knowledge of this bill's proponent.
-Let's look at some facts about health risks of flying foxes.
-Flying foxes have been associated with two zoonotic diseases, Lyssavirus and Hendra virus.
+While the supposed intention of this act is to reduce the health risks posed by flying foxes, this is based on false assertions and demonstrates the poor research and low level of scientific knowledge of this bill's proponent.
+It is a knee jerk response that is not validated in any way.